ppy/osu-wiki/wiki/Tournaments/UKCC/8/en.md

 ### Picking

 - Teams have **2 minutes** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
-- For FreeMod picks, teams must select any combination of **Hidden or HardRock**.
+- For FreeMod picks, teams must select any combination of **Hidden or Hard Rock**.
 - Failed scores will count.
 - Tiebreakers are FreeMod, however NoMod can be used.